 He is an ex-officio member of the board for the Louisiana Trust for Historic Preservation, is a board member for the Microbusiness Network of Louisiana and is a former board member and Treasurer for the National Alliance of Preservation Commissions.
 Ray also has been on several volunteer committees with the Baton Rouge Area Foundation’s Center for Planning Excellence, including the planning committee for the annual Smart Growth Summit, the Code Advisory Committee and the Toolkit Advisory Committee.
 In addition, he teaches a historic preservation class at the LSU School of Architecture.

-She has offered professional consulting services in the areas of historic preservation, downtown revitalization, economic development, financial incentives, strategic planning, community development, municipal planning, zoning, urban design, and project implementation.
+Kate has offered professional consulting services in the areas of historic preservation, downtown revitalization, economic development, financial incentives, strategic planning, community development, municipal planning, zoning, urban design, and project implementation.
 She has written preservation plans, design standards for commercial and residential historic districts, downtown redevelopment plans and preservation ordinances.
 Kate has also developed financial incentives for cities including the highly successful City of Dallas Historic Tax Incentive Program.
 She also wrote amendments to the Dallas building code some of which were codified into the International Existing Building Code.
 Kate has also completed over $150 million in Federal Historic Tax Credit projects.

 Kate has conducted training for numerous historic preservation commissions and downtown associations around the state of Texas and has presented at several state preservation and downtown conferences in Texas, Arizona and Arkansas as well as the National Trust for Historic Preservation Conference and National Main Street Conference on subjects including advocacy, financial incentives, preservation design standards, downtown authenticity.